GlacioHack/xdem/doc/source/biascorr.md

 The default optimizer for directional biases optimizes a sum of sinusoids using 1 to 3 different frequencies, and keeping the best performing fit.

-### Limitations

-Deramping does not account for horizontal (X/Y) shifts, and should most often be used in conjunction with other methods.

-1st order deramping is not perfectly equivalent to a rotational correction: Values are simply corrected in the vertical direction, and therefore includes a horizontal scaling factor, if it would be expressed as a transformation matrix.
-For large rotational corrections, [ICP] is recommended.

 ### Example

 ```{code-cell} ipython3